Bleu de Bresse (aka Bresse Bleu) is a mild blue cheese.

 Bleu de Bresse is a modern cheese, invented by the Société Laitière Coopérative Agricole de Servas in Servoz, Bresse in the Rhône valley of France.

-In 1984, they tried to start calling it “Fourme de Bresse.”
-They were challenged in this by the makers of Fourme d’Ambert and Fourme de Monbrison cheese.
+In 1984, the makers tried to start calling the cheese “Fourme de Bresse“.
+They were challenged in this by the makers of Fourme d’Ambert and Fourme de Montbrison cheese.
 The legal battle went on for a few years, until finally in October 1993 the “Cour de Cassation” forbade the Bresse makers from using the term and declared invalid the trademark they had tried to register for it.
+De Banville, Étienne.
+Les fourmes de Montbrison et d’Ambert: des jasseries aux familles et aux groupes.
+Université de Saint-Etienne.
+2006.
+Page 37.

 Eventually the cooperative grew into becoming the “Bressor Alliance”, which in 1990 associated itself with Bongrain company.